Skip to main content

 Start a New Block When:

-• You like the current output: If you're satisfied with what's in your block but want to continue developing the idea, start fresh in a new block
+• You like the current output: If you're satisfied with what's in your block but want to explore something else laterally, start fresh in a new block.

-• Blocks as input: When you want to use the current block's content as context for future blocks, preserve it by creating a new block.
+• Blocks as input: When you want to use the current block's content as context for other blocks, preserve it by pressing the duplicate button in the top-right of the block.
 You can use the output in previous blocks as input or reference in new or different blocks, by prompting an agent to consider what's written in another block

 Iterate in the Same Block When: